keenemeck/ray-tracing/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To get the ray tracer up and running with default settings (including camera and scene), follow the installation.
+To run the ray tracer with default settings, follow the installation.

 ### Prerequisites